cuentoneta/cuentoneta/README.md

   <img alt="logo-frontendcafe" src="https://user-images.githubusercontent.com/78808163/198993731-299e973d-8f3b-4a6c-a445-b2b77e0b3286.svg">
 </picture>

 This project is developed with the participation and support of FrontendCafé.
-You are required to join our [server][dc-fec] and look for the [#🚐 | la-cuentoneta][dc-channel] channel.
+You are required to join our [server][dc-fec] and look for the channel [#🚐 | la-cuentoneta][dc-channel].
 There you can write queries, make proposals, and share ideas for the project.
-The code of conduct for this project is also extended to your participation in the [FrontendCafé Discord server][dc-fec].
+The code of conduct for this project also extends to your participation in the [FrontendCafé Discord server][dc-fec].

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://forgoodfirstissue.github.com/for-good-first-issue.svg">